 Your brain — and your body — do not have to be a battleground.

 More than a decade ago when I was in the throes of an eating disorder, I felt literally possessed.
-Gone were the days of heavily restricting my food intake; I’d had just enough nutritional and therapeutic intervention that I had to start eating again, which ignited a hunger so deep that it felt like I could eat forever and never get full.
-Until, of course, I binged to the point of such intense physical discomfort and shame that I hated myself so fiercely, I lost sight of any redeeming traits I once thought I had.
+Gone were the days of heavily restricting my food intake; I’d had just enough nutritional and therapeutic intervention that I had to start eating again.
+Which ignited a hunger so deep that it felt like I could eat forever and never get full.
+Until, of course, I binged to the point of such intense physical discomfort and shame.
+I hated myself so fiercely, I lost sight of any redeeming traits I once thought I had.

 Slowly, the seeds from therapy started to take root.